 Planning a trip to Jordan and wondering what to do in Amman?
 This is the most complete Amman travel guide with the best things to do and places to visit in the capital of Jordan.
-An up-to-date list of the most amazing places for sightseeing in Amman based on my own experiences in January 2022.
+An up-to-date list of the most amazing places for sightseeing in Amman based on my own experiences traveling to Amman in 2024.

 Of course, I understand that traveling to Jordan means visiting the Dead Sea, Wadi Rum and Petra, but most international flights to Jordan arrive and depart from Amman so there is a big chance you will have one or two days to spend in Amman in your Jordan itinerary.
 Don’t worry, visiting Amman is most definitely not a waste of time, the city has a lot of fun things to do and some marvellous things to see.